-An Indonesian corporate & securities lawyer with a deep passion in law & economics, legal interpretation, and Islamic legal theory.
-My dissertation research is focused on the application of economic theory in understanding and interpreting Islamic legal provisions.
+An Indonesian corporate & securities lawyer with a deep passion in Law & Economics, legal interpretation, and Islamic legal theory.
+My dissertation research is focused on the application of economic theory in understanding and interpreting immutable legal provisions.

 I recieved my LLB from the Faculty of Law, University of Indonesia in 2005, graduating as its best outstanding student, and my LLM from the University of Chicago Law School in 2012.
-I have 10 years of working experience as a corporate lawyer at the biggest law firm in Indonesia, focusing on complex capital market, securities, and M&A transactions (involving international offerings under Rule 144 A and Reg S of the US 1933 Securities Act).
-My industries focus are broadcasting, telecommunication, infrastructure, banking, Islamic finance, and Indonesian major state owned companies.
+I have 10 years of working experience as a corporate lawyer at the biggest law firm in Indonesia, and I am specializing in complex capital market, securities, infrastructure and M&A transactions (involving international offerings under Rule 144 A and Reg S of the US 1933 Securities Act).
 Currently, I am a fellow-in-residence at the Law School.